 All funds raised by the challenge will support the work of children's charity Action Medical Research, offering hope to the many thousands of families across the UK who are dealing with the trauma of a baby born too early, striving to support a child affected by disability, or facing the challenge of caring for a child with a rare and devastating disease for which there is no cure.

-Registration and event briefing.
-Our event begins with registration on Friday afternoon from 6pm, followed by a compulsory safety and event briefing at 8pm, where the challenge will be explained in full, and you have the chance to ask questions and meet other teams.
+Our event begins with registration on Friday afternoon from 6 pm, followed by a compulsory safety and briefing at 8 pm, where the challenge is explained in full and you have the chance to ask questions and meet other teams.

-From the start point in Penrith, Cumbria there will be a staggered start at one-minute intervals for the first leg of the cycle route, which is approximately 23 miles.
+From the start point in Penrith, Cumbria there's a staggered start at one-minute intervals for the first leg of the cycle route, which is approximately 23 miles.
 This section is all on road.
-The way-marked and marshalled route will take you to the foot of Helvellyn where you will leave your bikes with our support team and head off on foot to the summit – a vertical height gain of over 2,500ft from the start point.
-Then it is back down to the start point to retrieve bikes and set off for the shores of Lake Thirlmere some 2 miles away to tackle a 3km course.
-Two person sit on canoes and buoyancy aids are provided.
-Once the canoe section has been accomplished it is back on your bikes for a final dash back to Penrith.
+The way-marked and marshalled route takes you to the foot of Helvellyn, where you leave your bikes with our support team and head off on foot to the summit – a vertical height gain of over 2,500 ft from the start point.
+Then, it is back down to the start point to retrieve bikes and set off for the shores of Lake Thirlmere, some 2 miles away to tackle a 3 km course.
+Two-person-sit-on canoes and buoyancy aids are provided.
+Once the canoe section has been accomplished, it is back on your bikes for a final dash back to Penrith.
 This cycling section is all on road and approximately 24 miles to the finish line!

 The more money raised by participants on the challenge the higher the percentage of funds that directly support the work of Action Medical Research.

 Race the Sun Lake District is an exciting action event.
 It is achievable by people with a reasonable level of fitness, who are prepared to put in plenty of training beforehand.
 The more you train, the more you will enjoy the challenge.
 It is a great incentive to train and get fit for, whilst at the same time knowing you are raising funds for an excellent cause.